bmcdavid/DotNetStarter/src/DotNetStarter.Web/readme.txt

 # DotNetStarter.Web Read Me

-This package supports native .netframeworks 3.5, 4.0, and 4.5 and is intended for IIS compatible sites.
+This package supports native .netframeworks 3.5+ for System.Web and is intended for IIS compatible sites.

+For netstandard1.3+ there are a few extensions at this point.

 IHttpModule(s) startup by inheriting IWebModule or IHttpModule and IStartupModule.
 These modules also require the [StartupModuleAttribute].